MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/text/text-strchecksum-method.md

 ## Example 2

- This example shows how to use the STRCHECKSUM method to calculate a modulus 10 checksum for a bar code.
+ This example shows how to use the StrCheckSum method to calculate a modulus 10 checksum for a bar code.

- The STRCHECKSUM method can be used to calculate checksums for 13- and 8-digit European Article Number \(EAN\) and EAN-compatible bar codes such as a Universal Product Code \(UPC\) or Japanese Article Number \(JAN\).
+ The StrCheckSum method can be used to calculate checksums for 13- and 8-digit European Article Number \(EAN\) and EAN-compatible bar codes such as a Universal Product Code \(UPC\) or Japanese Article Number \(JAN\).

  A 13-digit EAN code has the following format: